top of page

 “My husband is growing impatient, Ara Azir”, she said when she handed him the envelope containing his fee. “ Kaveh must begin to do better.
 His father doesn’t believe enough progress is being made.
 He may want to look elsewhere for teachers. ”

 Only three cars are ahead of him now.
-The roof of the station looms like a legible cloud.
+The roof of the station approaches like a legible cloud.

-As he relaxes against his seat, Ardeshir’s gaze is caught by a thin old man standing under the same cloud.
-His large-beaked nose hovering over his scraggly white beard, the vendor is dressed in baggy black pants, a long sleeved shirt,and despite the heat, a dark wool visit buttoned tightly to his neck.
-Colourful boxes nest at his feet.
-In his hands, something remarkable.
-An old time ship, complete with sails.
+As he waits, Ardeshir’s gaze is caught by a thin old man standing under the edge of that cloud.
+His large-beaked nose hovering over his scraggly white beard, the vendor is dressed in baggy black pants, a long sleeved shirt,and despite the heat, a dark wool vest buttoned tightly to his neck.
+Colorful boxes nest at his feet.
+In his hands, an old fashioned ship model, complete with sails.

-The man’s beard just grazes the top of the tallest mast like a pennant.
-In the shade of the stations’s roof, the vendor stands on a median strip like the captain himself, caught in the swirl of the metal and fumes around him.
-Yet it is still a wonderful location.
-Here the cars must separate and pass by slowly.
-Here the drivers are happy mostly, in a good mood, their interminable wait is almost at an end.
-And here, most of all, here is where the money is, already slipping halfway out of the pockets and wallets which bind it.
+The vendor has made a wise choice – it is a wonderful location.
+Here the cars must slowly pass on either side of him into the beginning of the gas station .
+Here the drivers are happy mostly, in a good mood, their interminable wait for gas almost at an end.
+And here, most of all, here is where the money is already halfway out of drivers’ pockets and wallets.
 Money for gas, of course.
-But perhaps money too for the beautiful ship he offers, right here available to tempt a person’s sudden whim.
-Such a lucky spot.
+But perhaps money too for the beautiful ship he offers, right here in front of all, available to tempt a person’s sudden whim.
 Ardeshir likes that the man says nothing.
-Allows the ship to speak for him.
-It’s beauty to speak.
-The voice of the ship calls him.
-And an idea has formed in his mind.
-Ardeshir leans through the passenger window.
+Allows the ship’s beauty to speak for him, and an idea begins to form in his mind.
+Ardeshir leans through his window.

 “Let me see that thing.”

 “Of course, Ara .”
-The vendor sails the boat on the horizon of the passenger door.
-With the other hand, he thrusts a box through the opened window into Ardeshir’s hands.
-“Open it, all the pieces are inside.
-See how well made it is.”
+The vendor sails himself and the boat close to Ardeshir’s window.
+With the other hand, he thrusts a box into Ardeshir’s hands.
+“Open it, all the pieces are there.”

 Ardeshir removes the cover and is pleasantly surprised.
 It is a real model- building kit.
 Almost exactly, no, even better than the ones he built as a boy.
 There is an actual solid wood hull split into two parts which must be glued together, and bits and pieces of plasticised cloth.
 Real balsa-wood masts and decks.
-There is thread for rigging, and miniscule hooks to attach it.
-And two tiny brushes tied to even tinier bottles of paint.
+There is thread for rigging, and two tiny brushes included with the tiny bottles of paint.
 Even a small stand for when the ship is completed.
-Everything neatly arranged in little plastic bags, sealed closed.
+Everything neatly arranged in separate plastic bags, sealed closed.
 His hands shake at the care and wonder of it.

 “How much for this little toy?”